 Teens will gain skills they need to make best decisions in future similar interactions.
 Educators will build positive relationships, engaging teens in topics they easily relate to while guiding their conversations.
 The activities are appropriate for use in the classroom, during homeroom advisement period, in detention programs or for universal (Tier 1) or targeted (Tier 2) positive behavior support interventions.
 Tips for conducting positive and respectful class meetings are included.
-A CD provides printable worksheets, discussion questions and social skills posters.
-59 pgs., CD
+An enclosed CD provides reproducible worksheets, handouts, discussion questions and social skills posters.
+59 pgs.

 Published by Boys Town Press